Overview and Activities

 Meetings and other Activities

-Meeting, Monday, May 20th - details to be added.
+Sunday, May 4, Field Trip - details to be announced

 The South Mountain Audubon Society aims are to conserve and restore natural ecosystems, focusing on birds, other wildlife, and their habitats for the benefit of humanity and the earth's biological diversity focusing on Adams County, PA.